Schools recycling service and resources

 For more information about claiming school composters, please email firstname.lastname@example.org.

-Waste Wire is our quarterly newsletter for primary schools, providing teachers with the latest local environmental news, campaigns, classroom ideas and links to free resources.
+The SEED (Supporting Environmental Education in Dacorum) is our monthly newsletter for primary schools.
+It provides teachers with the latest local environmental news, campaigns, classroom ideas and links to free resources.
+If you are a local school or children's group, and would like to be added to the mailing list, please email email@example.com.

-If your school is taking part in any environmental projects and you would like to feature in the next episode of Waste Wire, we would love to hear about it!
+If your school is taking part in any environmental projects, and you'd like to feature in the next edition of the SEED, we'd love to hear about it.
 Please email the details to firstname.lastname@example.org.

 School recycling talks